LuLue7775/livable-site-temp/README.md

 ### Requirements Exploration:
 Functional requirements:
-* Appointment system, shopping system, and payment functionality
+* Appointment system with calendar and time slots functionality, shopping system, and payment functionality
 * Email receipt automation: System should automatically send a receipt to the user after a purchase.
 * Login authentication and messenger feature *(crucial)* *(still ongoing)*